Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 From the 4th

-How do prejudices form?
+How are prejudices formed?
 How can they sometimes lead to institutionalized racism or genocide?
-The students address these questions
+Students address these questions

-by analyzing the prejudices transmitted by language or propaganda images.
+by analyzing the prejudices conveyed by language or propaganda images.
 They also try to put into perspective the role of certain racist prejudices in the history of the 20th century.

-Disciplines/teachings: History – Letters – Philosophy – Moral and civic education
+Disciplines/Courses: History – Literature – Philosophy – Moral and civic education

-• The factory of the plot: yesterday and today
+• The factory of conspiracy: yesterday and today

 From the 3rd

 Plot or conspiracy theory?
-The history of the Shoah is a revealing example of the manipulation of public opinion.
-Structured by anti-Semitism, the Nazi ideology is based on a conspiratorial vision of the world.
-By establishing relevant links between history and the very contemporary period, the workshop aims to provide tools to better analyze images and speeches that circulate on the Internet and social networks.
+The history of the Holocaust is a telling example of public opinion manipulation.
+Structured by anti-Semitism, Nazi ideology is based on a conspiratorial view of the world.
+By establishing relevant links between history and the very contemporary period, the workshop aims to provide tools to better analyze the images and discourses circulating on the Internet and social networks.

-Disciplines/teachings: History – Plastic arts – Moral and civic education
+Disciplines/courses: History – Visual arts – Moral and civic education

-• From the Berlin Olympics to the present day: does sport reflect our societies?
+• From the Berlin Olympics to today: sport, a mirror of our societies?

-Used by the Nazi regime as a real propaganda tool, the competition is put to contribution to make the 1936 Olympics the symbol of the greatness of the III Reich.
-Sport was thus regularly instrumentalized by political regimes, sparking resistance from civil societies.
-This workshop gives a large place to the destinies of athletes, their commitments to fight against all forms of discrimination and the media coverage of their fights.
+Used by the Nazi power as a real tool of propaganda, competition is put to contribution to make the 1936 Olympics the symbol of the greatness of the III Reich.
+Sport was thus regularly instrumentalized by political regimes, provoking resistance from civil societies.
+This workshop gives a large place to the destinies of athletes, their commitments to fight against all forms of discrimination and the media coverage of their struggles.

-Disciplines/teachings: History – Plastic arts – Moral and civic education
+Disciplines/courses: History – Visual arts – Moral and civic education

-• Information and disinformation: uses and good practices of media
+• Information and disinformation: uses and good practices of the media

 From the 4th

-At a time when traditional media are being questioned and social networks occupy a considerable place in the daily lives of students, unraveling truth from falsehood becomes increasingly difficult and yet indispensable.
-Through the study of different media (texts, photographs, videos), students learn to further stimulate their critical thinking, identify the sources of information and verify them.
-This workshop aims at the appropriation of tools and reflexes to better cope with a continuous flow of information.
+At a time when traditional media are being questioned and social networks occupy a considerable place in the daily life of students, to disentangle the true from the false becomes more and more difficult and yet indispensable.
+Through the study of different media (texts, photographs, videos), students learn to further stimulate their critical thinking, identify sources of information and verify them.
+This workshop aims at the appropriation of tools and reflexes in order to better cope with a continuous flow of information.

-Although the term Antisemirésumé was coined at the end of the 19th century, hatred against the Jews rests on several plurisecular myths reactivated in times of crisis.
-From the Middle Ages to the present day, students analyze, from documents of various kinds, the construction of antisemitic speeches and imagery over a long period, between permanences and mutations.
-Far from the imaginary Jew, reflection opens, through constant exchanges and dedicated activities, on a discovery of the diversity of the Jewish worlds.
+Although the term "antisemitism" was invented at the end of the 19th century, hatred against Jews is based on several centuries-old myths reactivated in times of crisis.
+From the Middle Ages to the present day, students analyze, using documents of various kinds, the construction of antisemitic discourses and imagery over a long period, between permanences and mutations.
+Far from the imaginary Jew, reflection opens, through constant exchanges and dedicated activities, on a discovery of the diversity of Jewish worlds.

 GENOCIDES OF THE 20th CENTURY